gabrielmariebrisson/gabrielmariebrisson/README.md

 ## Master in AI for the University of Bordeaux

 - 🌱 Currently learning machine and deep learning
-- 📫 How to reach me: mariebrisson33gabriel@gmail.com
+- 📫 How to reach me: gabriel@mariebrisson.fr